GC Mascara: Performance in CAF competitions

-Current squad

 Notable players

 Lakhdar Belloumi who is ranked amongst the top Algerian players of all time spent majority of his career with the club.

 Below are the notable former players who have represented GC Mascara in league and international competition since the club's foundation in 1925.
 To appear in the section below, a player must have played in at least 100 official matches for the club or represented the national team for which the player is eligible during his stint with GC Mascara or following his departure.

 For a complete list of GC Mascara players, see :Category:GC Mascara players.